 I have always found the secret sauce for a successful pitch is making it custom to the business you’re pitching.
 It proves you did your homework on that particular business and understand what its needs are.
 Then I like to add in a tailor-made mockup of the kind of graphics I could create for them.

-For additional help finding clients, I highly recommend Horkey Handbook’s 30 Days or Less to Virtual Assistant Success, as designing simple graphics falls under the many services that VAs can offer.
+For additional help finding clients, I highly recommend Gina Horkey’s Fully Booked VA System, as designing simple graphics falls under the many services that VAs can offer.

 The course not only helps you build a strong foundation for your business, but you can also subscribe to the VA Leads Facebook community.
 It’s where Horkey Handbook posts all the leads that come through their own VA Finder program.
 (I landed three clients from there during the time I was subscribed.)

 There’s a ton of opportunity for graphic designers!
 Better still, anyone with a creative mind who’s willing to learn can make money in graphic design.